Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Encodings for Compressing Sparse Tensors

-\mysubsubsection{Huffman coding} It is typically applied for compressing sparse tensors once they are quantized using precision lowering or value sharing.
-Quantization results in a set of limited values because (i) precision lowering typically reduces the range and precision with which the data can be represented and, (ii) value sharing among tensor elements leads to the set of few common values.
-The different values in the codebook can have different frequency (total number of times a shared value is used to represent different tensor elements) and therefore, they can be further compressed with Huffman encoding \cite{han2015deep, zhou2018cambricon}.
-For example, Han et al. \cite{han2015deep} showed that the pruning and quantization (8b or 5b encoding for weight indices with a codebook of 256 or 32 values for CONV or FC layers) significantly compressed weights of the models, e.g., by 27$\times$ for AlexNet \cite{krizhevsky2012imagenet} and by 31$\times$ for VGG-16 \cite{simonyan2014very}; Huffman coding provided another 22\% and 36\% compression, compressing the weights by 35$\times$ and 49$\times$, respectively.
+\mysubsubsection{Huffman coding} It typically is applied for compressing sparse tensors once they are quantized using precision lowering or value sharing.
+After quantization, values of the reduced range appear with different frequencies and can be compressed further with Huffman encoding \cite{han2015deep}.
+For example, Deep Compression \cite{han2015deep} pruned and quantized weights of AlexNet \cite{krizhevsky2012imagenet} and VGG-16 \cite{simonyan2014very}, achieving 8b/5b indices with a codebook of 256/32 weights for CONV/FC layers.
+With Huffman encoding, it compressed the models further by 22\% and 36\% (total compression of 35$\times$ and 49$\times$).

-\mysubsubsection{Other formats} For compressing sparse tensors (especially for high-performance and scientific computing), previous techniques have proposed a variety of encoding formats, which can help achieve better storage efficiency or incur low overheads of accessing (or dynamically inserting) NZs from (into) the compressed tensors.
-For example, previous techniques proposed different formats including compressed sparse blocks (CSB) \cite{bulucc2009parallel}, libsvm \cite{chang2011libsvm}, ELLPACK \cite{kincaid1984itpack}, doubly compressed sparse column (DCSC) \cite{buluc2008representation}, dynamic CSR \cite{king2016dynamic}, diagonal (DIA) \cite{saad2003iterative}, delta-coded CSR \cite{willcock2006accelerating}, and, mode-generic and mode-specific formats \cite{baskaran2012efficient}.